All Guides About Start Here

 Your first paying customer in 30 days or we’ll show you why

-✅ State the specific outcome
+✅ Name the specific result

 Pattern

-Feature-led or vague
+Feature-list or vague category name

 Example 1